aws/aws-toolkit-azure-devops/AWS-Extension/Docs/cloudformation-create-update.rst

 ###########################################

 .. meta::
-   :description: Using the tasks in the AWS tools fot Team System
+   :description: AWS Tools for Microsoft Visual Studio Team Services Task Reference
    :keywords: extensions, tasks

 Creates a new AWS CloudFormation stack or updates the Stack if it exists.